ganlab/GALA/readme.md

 draft_n=path/to/draftfasta file
 ```
 ## GALA Single Command Mode
-To run GFCA using one command user can use the following command
+To run GALA using one command user can use the following command
 > gala  `draft_names_paths.txt` `fa/fq` `reads_file` `platform`

 In single command mode GALA used [canu](https://github.com/marbl/canu) for Chromosome-by-Chromosome assembly.